 Chuck Wagon Festival at the National Cowboy & Western Heritage Museum – May 28 & 29

-Live entertainment, hand-on learning and delicious food to sample, could you ask for anything more?
+Live entertainment, hands-on learning and delicious food to sample, could you ask for anything more?
 The Cowboy’s annual Chuck Wagon Festival checks all the boxes, and the best part is kids 12 and under get in FREE!
-(Blue star and foster families also get in free!)
+(Blue star and foster families get in free too!)

-Kicking off on Saturday, May 28 and continuing Sunday, May 29, the festival is a celebration of history, art and cuisine.
+Kicking off on Saturday, May 27 and continuing Sunday, May 28, the festival is a celebration of history, art and cuisine.
 Explore Liichokoshkomo’, the Museum’s incredible, interactive outdoor attraction, to see inter-tribal dwellings, visit with a Native chef and sample Native foods.
-Chuck wagon cooks from around Oklahoma and beyond will also be cooking up traditional cowboy cooking for attendees to enjoy.
+Chuck wagon cooks from around Oklahoma and beyond will also be cooking up traditional cowboy cooking for attendees to enjoy as well.

-After satisfying your taste buds, families can learn about ropemaking, basket weaving, quilting and more, and can even help build a LEGO model of Prosperity Junction, the museum’s old West town!
+After satisfying your taste buds, families can learn about ropemaking, flint knapping, painting, basket weaving, quilting and more!
 Western enactors round out the festival creating a truly immersive experience, full of fun.

-The Paseo Art Festival returns to its traditional time on Memorial Day weekend.
-Voted the Best Free Entertainment in Oklahoma Gazette’s 2021 Best of OKC, the festival features over 100 nationally acclaimed visual artists as well as more than 50 live performers including OKC’s Led Zeppelin tribute band, Uncle Zep.
+The Paseo Art Festival, an annual favorite to unofficially kick off summer, features over 100 nationally acclaimed visual artists as well as more than 50 live performers including OKC’s Led Zeppelin tribute band, Uncle Zep, Edgar Cruz & the Brave Amigos and more.

-The Red Earth Festival has a new home this year at the National Cowboy & Western Heritage Museum.
-Happening on July 1 & 2, Liichokoshkomo’ is the perfect backdrop to showcase Native art with hands-on arts and craft stations, artist demonstrations, live music and tribal dance presentations.
+The Red Earth Festival is back at the National Cowboy & Western Heritage Museum.
+Happening June 2-3, Liichokoshkomo’ is the perfect backdrop to showcase Native art with hands-on arts and craft stations, artist demonstrations, live music and tribal dance presentations.
 Native art will also be for sale.

 An all-festival pass is available for $25 and single-day admission is $15.
 Kids under 6 are free with a paid adult.

-There will be a parade at 10 a.m. on Saturday, a carnival both Friday and Saturday and the festival finale includes fireworks on Saturday at 10 p.m.
+There will be a parade at 10 a.m. on Saturday, and a carnival both Friday and Saturday.
+The festival finale includes fireworks on Saturday at 10 p.m.
 Admission is free; participation prices vary.

 From the MetroFamily Team